ginopalazzo/ginopalazzo.github.io/_posts/2017-12-01-django-scrapy.markdown

 from example-app.models import Xxxx, Yyyy
 {% endhighlight %}

-Usually you are going to use an [Item Pipeline](https://doc.scrapy.org/en/latest/topics/item-pipeline.html) for cleaning, checking duplicates and storing the item in the database (thought you could also do it in the spider deppending of your needs) `django-project/scrapy-project/spiders/pipelines.py`:
+Usually you are going to use an [Item Pipeline](https://doc.scrapy.org/en/latest/topics/item-pipeline.html) for cleaning, checking duplicates and storing the item in the database (though you could also do it in the spider depending on your needs) `django-project/scrapy-project/spiders/pipelines.py`:

 {% highlight python %}
 from scrapy-project.items import XxxxItem, YyyyItem